 The 5 Building Blocks of a Credit Score

-The three little digits in your credit score can have a big impact on your ability to get a credit card, a vehicle and a home, so it's important to understand what factors go into having good credit.
+The numbers in your credit score can be thee key to getting a credit card, a vehicle and a home, so it's important to understand what factors go into having good credit.

 What is a credit score?